 Tactical Research Fund

-The Bushfire and Natural Hazards CRC has established a Tactical Research Fund to encourage the development of short duration research projects meeting near term needs of CRC end-user partners.
-The broad aim of the Tactical Research Fund is to provide a source of funding for short-term, end-user focused projects, addressing strategic issues for the sector having national significance.
+The Bushfire and Natural Hazards CRC has established a Tactical Research Fund (TRF) to encourage the development of short duration research projects meeting near term needs of CRC end-user partners.
+The broad aim of the Tactical Research Fund is to provide a source of funding for short-term, end-user focused projects, addressing strategic issues for the sector and which have national significance.

 Project proposals seeking funding support from the Tactical Research Fund: